by Cindy VanDyke

 We have the left and right side of our brains, and they need to integrate to promote balance in our thought process.

-The left side of our brain is responsible for the right side of our body and tasks to do with logic, numbers, or science.
-It is the masculine force that is assertive, controlling, analytical, aggressive, organizing, and rushing.
-It has its root in our mind.
+The left side of our brain is responsible for the right side of our body and tasks involving logic, numbers, or science.
+It is a masculine force that is assertive, controlling, analytical, aggressive, organizing, and rushing.
+This force has its root in our minds.

-The right side of our brain is responsible for the left side of our body and tasks to do with creativity and art.
-This is the feminine force that is intuitive, nurturing, and receptive.
+The right side of our brain is responsible for the left side of our body and tasks involving creativity and art.
+It is a feminine force that is intuitive, nurturing, and receptive.
 It is the feeling part of us that knows without explanation.
-Its root reaches deep into the heart.
+It has roots that reach deep into our hearts.

-If we experience a stroke, one side or the other could become affected and this could compromise the balance of the body, the thought process and/or daily functions.
+If we experience a stroke, it can affect either side of our brain, and this could compromise our bodies balance, our thought processes, and/or our daily functions.

 The balance of our brain is important for many reasons.
-These two parts of the brain need to be integrated so the masculine, or left side, can do, and the feminine, or right side, can be.
-The best way to integrate these two hemispheres is the breath known as nadi shodhana, or the balance breath.
+The two parts of our brain (left & right) need to be integrated so the masculine, or left side, can do, and the feminine, or right side, can be.
+The best way to integrate these two hemispheres is by performing a breath known as the, nadi shodhana, or the balance breath.
 We learned how to do this breath in a previous post titled: Gaining Energy & Clarity Through Breathing.
-This breath not only balances, but also calms the mind which is needed for balance.
+This breath not only balances the body, but also calms the mind which is needed for balance.

-When people experience anxiety, they usually have a lot more activity in the right side of the brain, the feeling side.
-The result of this can be a leftward trajectory or veering to the left when they are attempting to walk straight ahead.
+When people experience anxiety, they usually have a lot more activity on the right side, or feeling side, of their brains.
+The physical consequence of this can be a leftward trajectory or veering to the left when one is attempting to walk straight ahead.